Deborah Levy: Style and themes

 Writing in the London Review of Books in 2016, Alice Spawls commented on several unconventional characteristics of Levy's writing: she "doesn't like stable narrators", has a "preference for shifting perspectives – she especially likes looking at one character through another", and "is interested in women who don’t have homes and aren't sure where to look for them" ("women who like to dissect things, who reassure themselves with cataloguing and calculating, as though people and feelings could be contained by indices").
 Spawls noted that Levy's stories "almost always begin with a failure of language", explaining that Levy "has said that she's not interested in the most articulate person in the room, and that her work is informed by the theatre director Zofia Kalinska’s statement: 'We always hesitate when we wish for something.
 In my theatre, I like to show the hesitation and not to conceal it.
 A hesitation is not the same as a pause.
 It is an attempt to defeat the wish.'"

 Leo Robson, reviewing The Man Who Saw Everything in the New Statesman, provided this overview: "Levy’s project as a writer is itself about effacing borders – between the novel of ideas and the novel of sentiment, between the schematic and the fluent, the inevitable and the accidental, the cerebral and immersive, the sensuous (or somatic) and cerebral, the parochial and otherworldly, metaphor and literalism.
 If this sounds vague, it should."

 In her review of Levy's 2013 story collection Black Vodka, Lauren Elkin emphasized the philosophical qualities of Levy's work, writing that "Levy makes an aesthetic and ethics of 'elsewhereness'--being apart is another way of being together--and she explores the bonds we choose to create or break, and the ones we can't decide about.[...]
 Levy sensitively conveys the phenomenology of textures, of skin and breath.
 Embedded in her coiled, polished sentences is the drive that pushes us together, and forces us apart."

 Academic

 Levy was a Fellow Commoner in Creative Arts at Trinity College, Cambridge, from 1989 to 1991.
-From 2006 to 2009, she was AHRB Fellow in Creative and Performing Arts at the Royal College of Art.
+From 2006 to 2009, she was an AHRB Fellow in Creative and Performing Arts at the Royal College of Art.
 She was a visiting professor at Falmouth School of Art, Falmouth University, from 2013 to 2015, and from 2018 to 2019 was a fellow of Columbia University's Institute for Ideas and Imagination.